 Rose hopes to boost her business capital so that it is worth 10,000,000 Rwandan francs.

-The CORE Project also helps to strengthen local saving groups by providing them with training on saving culture, loans application, group management, how to support start-up businesses, business management etc. These savings groups are linked to financial institutions to help make it easier for communities to access financial support for their businesses and the trainings help these groups to provide the support needed to help businesses to grow and contribute back to the community.
+The CORE Project also helps to strengthen local savings groups by providing them with training on saving culture, loans applications, group management, supporting start-up businesses, business management etc. These savings groups are linked to financial institutions make it easier for communities to access financial support for their businesses.
+These savings groups are then able to provide the support needed to help businesses to grow and contribute back to the community.

-Grace had to drop out from school because her family could not afford the university fees.
-Initially she worked on farms to make a living but with the help of the Tuzamurane kalambi saving group, Grace was able to borrow 20,000 Rwandan francs to start her mobile money business – a mobile payments system handled by a mobile operator and accessible from the payees mobile phones.
-This conversion of cash into electronic value and vice versa, can be done in stores or by agents like Grace.
+Grace had to drop out of school because her family could not afford the university fees.
+Initially she worked on farms to make a living but with the help of the Tuzamurane Kalambi savings group, Grace was able to borrow 20,000 Rwandan francs to start her mobile money business – a payments system handled by a mobile operator and accessible from the payees mobile phones.
+This conversion of cash into electronic value and vice versa can be done in stores or by agents like Grace.

-Grace’s business journey has not been smooth, she has experienced challenges like having inadequate capital and working in a male dominated workplace that can be a sexist environment.
+Grace’s business journey has not been smooth.
+She has experienced challenges such as having inadequate capital and working in a male dominated workplace that can be a sexist environment.
 However, she is determined and continues to work hard.
 She has managed to increase the value of her business to 220,000 Rwandan francs.

 “There are a lot of challenges for women in this kind of business, however the only force needed to move ahead is determination, courage and passion,” Grace said.

 Read more about the women working as cross-border traders in Rwanda and how they are persevering despite the challenges posed by COVID-19.